 - Advisors are a great resource for your academic and professional life.
 They will help make your time at Grand Valley an efficient and exciting one.
 Advisors are here to help students and many would be more than willing to serve you as a mentor!
-They know best what employers and graduate schools are looking for too giving them an upper hand in helping develop your portfolio.
+They know best what employers and graduate schools are looking for, giving them an upper hand in helping develop your portfolio.

 Are you a member of a student organization on campus?

 - Every Student Organization on campus has a campus advisor.
-If you are a part of a student organization there is a good chance you and your advisor already share a set common interests.
+If you are a part of a student organization there is a good chance you and your advisor already share a set of common interests.
 Advisors of organizations already have a vested interest in students so they will be committed to your success.

 Do you have a campus job?